wangshengjia/wangshengjia.github.io/_posts/2016-05-25-LeeGo-UI-developpment.md

 ```

-Remember, the brick is a pure value type object, you can either create it on site or create and keep it wherever you want on both main thread and background thread.
-Just treat it as your model object.
-And when we use it, we just pick up the right brick and configure the view as this brick.
+Remember, the brick is a pure value type object, you can create it on site.
+But the better way is to create and keep it from the very beginning on background thread.
+Just treat them as same as your model object.
+And whenever we need to configure a view, we just pick up the right brick and configure the view as this brick.

 ```
 // Configure your view